jtompuri/lin-kernighan-heuristic-algorithm/README.md

 # Lin-Kernighan Heuristic for the Traveling Salesperson Problem (TSP)

-A Python implementatio# Use different starting algorithm python -m lin_kernighan_tsp_solver --starting-cycle greedy

-# Set time limit and save tours
-python -m lin_kernighan_tsp_solver --time-limit 10.0 --save-tours

-# Enable performance optimizations (optional)
-python -m lin_kernighan_tsp_solver --enable-numba Lin-Kernighan (LK) heuristic for solving the Traveling Salesperson Problem.
+A Python implementation of the Lin-Kernighan (LK) heuristic for solving the Traveling Salesperson Problem.
 This solver processes TSPLIB format instances with Euclidean 2D geometry and provides high-quality approximate solutions using a chained version of the LK algorithm.

 **Key Features:**
 - Complete implementation of the Lin-Kernighan local search heuristic